 How To Get a New Social Security Number for an Adopted Child—A Complete Guide

 Having an SSN is more than a bureaucratic requirement—it plays a vital role in safeguarding the welfare of your adopted child.
-Getting an SSN for an adopted child will help you do any of the following:
+Getting an SSN for an adopted child will help you do the following:

 • Register your child as a dependent when filing taxes